3615 Grandview Drive

 Red and white wine are made with care at the Pheasant Ridge Winery located just outside Lubbock.
 The vineyard was planted in 1979 and is one of the oldest and most respected in the Texas High Plains area.
 Each year the winery produces around 10,000 cases for people all over the world to enjoy.
 The types of wines produced are: Cabernet Sauvignon, Merlot, Cabernet Franc, Pinot Noir, Chardonnay, Chenin Blanc, and Semillon.
 The quality is apparent by the awards won which are listed on their website and the grapes are all harvested by hand.
 Tours of the winery are free.

-During the second World War, a little known but very important operations was performed by pilots of gliders.
+During the Second World War, little known but very important operations were performed by the pilots of gliders.
 Because of their "silent wings," they were able to get behind enemy lines undetected and provide important information to the Allied Forces.
-This museum in Lubbock, housed in a former airport terminal is dedicated to showing the importance and fascinating history of this operation.
+This museum in Lubbock, housed in a former airport terminal, is dedicated to showing the importance and fascinating history of this operation.
 A fully restored CG-4A glider is the centerpiece of museum.
 There is a film to help all those visiting learn more about gliders and a library and reading room also helps to educate on the same subject.
-Adult admission is $5.

 A non-profit organization based in Lubbock, Breedlove is dedicated to relieving hunger around the world.
 A large part of what makes Breedlove unique is that they create and process healthy and nutritious meals themselves.
 With stark facts such as the rate of death from hunger (one person every 2.9 seconds) and that more than half of all children's death worldwide is caused by malnutrition, it is impossible not to admire the good works Breedlove does.
 A list of all their products can be found online along with how long each meal stays fresh and nutritious.
 A great company doing worthwhile work to change the world, that is Breedlove.